sharetribe/flex-docs/src/docs/concepts-payments/using-stored-payment-cards/index.md

 If that is not the case, you can initiate additional charges directly from your Stripe dashboard.
 You should always notify the customer in question about why an extra charge was placed on their card.
-The additional charges won't get displayed in Flex Console.
+The additional charges won't get displayed in Sharetribe Console.
 The money from the extra charges is placed to your platform's Stripe balance, from which it is moved to your bank account.
 If a payout to the provider (in this case the owner of the item) is needed, you will need to handle it manually from your own bank account.